12 Iconic Books That Almost Didn’t Get Published

 Chicken Soup for the Soul, by Jack Canfield and Mark Victor Hanson

 Authors Jack Canfield and Mark Victor Hanson’s Chicken Soup for the Soul anthology, an inspirational collection of essays about everything ranging from gardening to parenting, was rejected nearly 150 times before someone gave it the green light.
 Since then, the series has sold over 100 million books and counting.
-These are more books that will completely change your life.

 A Wrinkle in Time, by Madeleine L’Engle

 Madeleine L’Engle completed A Wrinkle in Time in 1960, but the manuscript was rejected by 26 publishers before being picked up by Farrar, Straus and Giroux.
 The book draws on the quantum physics that L’Engle was reading at the time of writing, as well as Christian themes similar to C.S.
 Lewis’s Narnia series.
-Join the debate about which movies were better than the book.

 Zen & the Art of Motorcycle Maintenance, by Robert M. Pirsig